Aeroluna/LunaCoopMod/README.md

 - Reduced Liberator anti-ground damge from 85 to 75.

 Amon is smelly and gets Versus Liberators.
 Hopefully makes Shadow Tech less oppressive.

+- Reverted Battlecruiser Tactical Jump to Versus version.

+This includes adding a cast time, the 6 second wait, and some visual changes.
+This change pretty much only affects mind controlled Battlecruisers, but I needed it for my new Harassment mutator.

+- Removed Reaper's D-8 Charge weapon.
+- Reduced Reaper's P-45 Guass Pistol weapon damage from 4 (+5 vs Light) to 4.
+- Increased Reaper's hitpoints from 50 to 60.
+- Added Combat Drugs passive.
+- Added KD8 Charge ability.

+What the hell were Blizzard thinking giving Reapers their structure weapon back.
+Overall the Reaper does less DPS but now they get to be funny with their grenade.
+Get wrecked Shadow Tech.

 ## Raynor